 By recognizing the signs that bed bugs are in your home or business, you can start the process of elimination more quickly.

 Bed Bug Bites

-Not all people have a reaction to the bites caused by bed bugs; however, when they do react, it resembles bites from other types of insects – such as chiggers and mosquitoes.
+Not all people have a reaction to bed bug bites; however, when they do react, it resembles bites from other types of insects – such as chiggers and mosquitoes.

-Additionally, a rash may develop.
-Many may look as if they have hives.
+It may also look like hives.
 Welts that are raised and red.
 They may burn and itch.
 A rash may develop where the welts are located on the body.
+You see find bites in straight lines.

-You may also find that you have bites that are in straight lines.
-If you have bed bug bites, you are experiencing an allergic reaction to the saliva of the insects.
-You should wash the area with warm water and soap and avoid scratching the area, as an infection may develop.
+If you are experiencing an allergic reaction to the saliva of the insects, wash the area with warm water and soap and avoid scratching the area, as an infection may develop.
 If the bites are severe or causing other symptoms, see a doctor immediately.

 Professional Heat Treatment is Necessary